Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Introduction

 \subsection{Related Literature}

-{Food insecurity and waste are issues of immense societal importance, and there is growing research on measuring their causes and impacts \citep{belavina2020grocery,sanders2020dynamic} and using operational tools to mitigate their effects \citep{ahire2018harvest, levi2019optimal}.
+{Food insecurity and waste are issues of immense societal importance, and there is growing research on measuring their causes and impacts \citep{sanders2020dynamic, belavina2021grocery} and using operational tools to mitigate their effects \citep{ahire2018harvest, levi2019optimal}.
 In non-profit food distribution, there is particular scope for improving logistical efficiency.
 One line of work explores how to match food donations to recipients to ensure food allocation is targeted and equitable \citep{fianu2018markov,orgut2018robust}.
 Another strand considers how to solve the routing problem in distributing donated food jointly with equity considerations \citep{balcik2014multi,lien2014sequential}.
 We focus on how to manage engagement and growth of the pool of volunteers who distribute donated food.}

-{Our study also contributes to the literature on improving labor management. \citet{ata2019dynamic} consider the problem of staffing and managing volunteers in gleaning operations to maximizing the volume of food gleaned. \citet{musalem2019balancing} provide empirical evidence of the effects of workload distribution on customer conversion and employee retention, whereas \citet{song2018closing} empirically show that public disclosure of relative performance feedback can improve worker productivity.
-In other interesting directions, \citet{green2013nursevendor} and \citet{dong2017managing} study how to manage labor to maximize the volume of completed jobs in call centers and hospitals.
-There is also a growing body of work on how volunteer management should differ from traditional labor management given the unique considerations in volunteer labor retention (see e.g. \citet{locke2003hold} and \citet{sampson2006optimization} for overviews).
-We include such considerations in studying how to manage volunteers to improve market efficiency and growth.}
+{Our study also contributes to the literature on improving labor management. \citet{musalem2019balancing} provide empirical evidence of the effects of workload distribution on customer conversion and employee retention, whereas \citet{song2018closing} empirically show that publicly disclosing relative performance feedback can improve worker productivity.
+In other interesting directions, \citet{green2013nursevendor} and \citet{dong2017managing} study how to manage labor to maximize completed jobs in call centers and hospitals.
+In volunteer-based work, \citet{ata2019dynamic} consider staffing and managing volunteers in gleaning operations to maximizing the volume of food gleaned, while \citet{manshadi2020online} consider volunteer notification policies for online crowdsourcing platforms.
+There is a growing body of work on how volunteer management should differ from traditional labor management given the unique considerations in volunteer labor retention (see e.g. \citealt{locke2003hold} and \citealt{sampson2006optimization} for overviews).
+We include such considerations in studying how to manage volunteers to improve market growth.}